 A type of interior paint called one-coat paint promises to end the misery of applying that second coat.
 With one-coat paint, the idea is that you'll be able to remove the painter's tape and drop cloths right after that first paint coat, and start enjoying your freshened-up room.
 How does one-coat paint work, and does it really even work at all?

-|One coat paint is a marketing term for heavier, thicker acrylic-latex paint.|
+- One-coat paint is a term used by paint manufacturers for heavier, thicker acrylic-latex interior and exterior paint.

-|Up to 20% more paint solids give the paint more body.
+- Up to 20-percent more paint solids give the paint more body.